Home Excuses for Work or SchoolSchool-related Excuses 8 Best Reasons to Leave Work Early: Good Excuses

 1. Company Policies

 Each organization has specific policies regarding leaving work early.
 Familiarize yourself with your company’s guidelines.
-Knowing the rules around sick leave, personal time, and legitimate reason for leaving can strengthen your case.
+Knowing the rules around sick leave, personal time, and legitimate reasons for leaving can strengthen your case.
 Make sure you’re aware of any procedures you need to follow to ask your manager for early leave.

 2. Your Manager